-🔰 @WorcsAcuteNHS
+💓 @WorcsAcuteNHS

-Why do I need a Gastroscopy and Colonoscopy?
+Why do I need a Gastroscopy?

-It has been recommended for you to have both a gastroscopy and colonoscopy to help find the cause of your symptoms.
-The aim of the procedures is to assess the lining of your upper intestine and the lining of the large bowel to see if there are any problems and decide if further treatment is necessary.
+It has been recommended for you to have a gastroscopy to help find the cause of your symptoms.
+The aim of the procedure is to assess the lining of your upper intestine to see whether there are any problems and decide if further treatment is necessary.